Rev. Neil Quinn

 Neil grew up attending University Reformed Church, and was one of the first two interns to participate in URC’s pastoral internship.
 He received his BA in philosophy from Michigan State University, and his M. Div from Gordon-Conwell Theological Seminary.
 He was ordained by the Chicago Metro Presbytery (PCA).
 For the past three years, Neil and his family have lived in the greater Chicago area, while Neil served at Spring Valley Presbyterian Church, first as an assistant pastor, and then as their interim pastor.

-Neil and his wife Leandra have two kids—Brielle (4) and Corin (1).
+Neil and his wife, Leandra, have three kids.
 The Quinn family is so excited to be part of the church planting efforts in Kalamazoo.
 They yearn to see the gospel advance in the community and on the campuses of Western Michigan University and the other colleges.
 Their greatest joy is to know Christ and make him known.

 Our beloved Pastor Bob is now a full time missionary, serving as the Director of A Praying Life for SeeJesus Ministries.
 When we asked him about his background, he simply replied “I am a sinner saved by the glorious grace of God but you probably need a little more than that, huh?”
 A Praying Life calls itself "a ministry for badly praying Christians" and offers studies that teach people to pray like Jesus did.